'Star Wars: Rebels' Character Announced for Disney Attraction - Inside the Magic

 ‘Ahsoka’ Will Be Coming to ALL Disney Parks, Permanently

-Josh D’Amaro announced that Ahsoka Tano will arrive at Star Tours at all Disney Parks in Spring 2024.
+Josh D’Amaro announced that Ahsoka Tano will arrive at Star Tours at Disney’s Hollywood Studios in Florida, Disneyland Park in California, and Disneyland Paris in Spring 2024.
 Disney has expressed a strong interest in incorporating Ahsoka into its theme parks, which includes plans for a fresh interactive experience at Star Wars: Galaxy’s Edge.

 Disney has revealed no other new Details, but Inside The Magic will be ready for any further information to be released.